 1. Think like the reader.

 Earlier in my career, I worked for an educational publisher.
-While proofreading a state assessment, it occurred to me that I could best serve the third-graders taking the test by keeping them in mind.
+While working on a state assessment, I realized that I could best serve the third-graders taking the test by keeping them in mind.
 I did my best to make sure the questions and answer options used the vocabulary of an eight-year-old.

-This also applies to marketing copy.
+This applies to every topic, including marketing copy.
 Your words are meant to be read by your prospect—not you, not your client, and not the awards committee.
 (Well, sometimes the awards committee.)

 Write as if you are the prospect.
 They may not be familiar with industry terminology.
 Which brings us to tip number two.